 Need another reason to sign up for Part B?
 Congress is fickle and who knows when they may decide to cut off VA health benefits to veterans who spent fewer than 20 years in the service?
 And you may have to wait until the General Enrollment Period (from January 1 to March 31) to enroll in Part B coverage if you do not sign up when you are first eligible, which could have disastrous financial consequences.
 When you enroll during the General Enrollment Period your Medicare Part B coverage does not start till July 1 of that year.

 Unlike Tricare, Medicare and VA benefits do not work together.
 You can either use your VA benefits at a VA hospital or use your Medicare benefits at a doctor or hospital that accepts Medicare.
 In addition, you may want to look into a Medicare Advantage or Medicare Supplement Plan.
 If you decide or need to get care from an authorized Medicare provider, you will be responsible for all Medicare copays, coinsurance, and deductibles unless you have a Medicare Advantage or Medicare Supplement plan.

 I have clients who travel a lot and they have opted to enroll in a Medicare Supplement Plan because they may not be near a VA hospital in the event of an emergency.
 I also have clients who have signed up for Medicare Advantage.
 This gives them the option of going to a Medicare provider to get a second opinion or, if the wait at a VA hospital is too long, go to a Medicare authorized provider.

-For more information from Medicare.gov website and Tricare click on the links below.
+For more information from the Medicare.gov website and Tricare click on the links below.

 How Medicare coordinates with other coverage’s.